kammitama5/kammitama5.github.io/_posts/2020-07-29-Wednesday-July-29th.md

-You take a large napkin beside you and produce a skinny blue ink pen (like every proper scientist has) out of your pocket and begin scribbling on the napkinto show me.
+You take a large napkin beside you and produce a skinny blue ink pen (like every proper scientist has) out of your pocket and begin scribbling on the napkin to show me.
 You are always bubbly, always showing me.
 Showing me things with witty punctuations, while half-sloppily dipping a dumpling into the slow-roasted,